2026 Valorant Champions

-The 2026 Valorant Champions (2026无畏契约全球冠军赛) is an upcoming esports tournament for the first-person tactical hero shooter video game Valorant.
+The 2026 Valorant Champions is an upcoming esports tournament for the first-person tactical hero shooter video game Valorant.
 It will be the sixth iteration of Valorant Champions, the world championship tournament of the Valorant Champions Tour (VCT) organised by the game's developer, Riot Games.
 The tournament will be held in Shanghai, China.

 It will be China's first hosting of the tournament and the second international Valorant competition to be held both in the country and in Shanghai.
+This will also be the final Champions tournament in the franchise era as the VCT will return to an open qualifier format in 2027.

+NRG from the Americas region are the defending champions heading into the event.

+"If The Sun Burns Out Tonight" is the tournament's theme song, performed by Grabbitz, Oli Sykes, and Courtney LaPlante.

 Host selection

 On 1 August 2025, Riot Games announced that the 2026 edition of Champions will take place in Shanghai, China.
-The city hosted one of the Masters tournaments during the 2024 Valorant Champions Tour and the quarterfinals and semifinals of the 2025 League of Legends World Championship.
+This is the second time Shanghai hosts a Valorant's global event after Masters in 2024.